webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 ### Crawl Cancellation and Concurrent Crawl support

-Bt default, when multiple crawls are running at the same time, the resources from one crawl are not yet available to the other crawls.
+By default, when multiple crawls are running at the same time, the resources from one crawl are not yet available to the other crawls.
 This is to account for crawls that may be cancelled or fail.
 If the crawl is cancelled/failed, the data is not entered into the shared dedupe index.

 Once a crawl is complete, its data is fully 'committed' to the index and available to be deduplicated against by future crawls.
 This happens automatically when running the crawler via command line but can also be triggered [via a special indexer command](#committing-finished-crawls-to-the-index).

-Sometimes it is necessary to run dedupe concurrently running crawls.
+Sometimes it is necessary to deduplicate multiple concurrently running crawls.
 The `--dedupeConcurrent` flag can be used to ensure the dedupe index is updated immediately while the crawl is running.
-As a trade-off, if the crawl is canceled/failed/deleted, there may be data loss as crawler does not write the data on the assumption that duplicate is stored in a concurrently running crawl, but that crawl is canceled/failed, that data may not be there.
-For this reason, this is not the default behavior, but may be enabled if concurrent crawls will not be canceled and will be retried on failure.
+As a trade-off, there may be data loss if the crawl is cancelled or fails, as other crawls may deduplicate against records from a crawl whose data is discarded and not stored.
+For this reason, concurrent deduplication is not the default behavior, but may be enabled if concurrent crawls will not be canceled and will be retried on failure.

 ### Example: Running crawls with deduplication